- Small bowl with geometric decoration, ceramic with sgraffito, Thessalonika, 1250-1380

 The kerver, butler, pantler, and other servants busy themselves on one side of the table (covered by a diamond twill-patterned tablecloth), while the Duke and his guest sit on the far side of the table.
 Most of the dishes are gold, as well as a nef on the far right-hand side and an aquamanile (or perhaps an animalier?).
 There are a few silver (or pewter) dishes on the table as well.
 The kerver has a Perugia towel on his left shoulder.

-- Oakleaf-ornamented drug jars made in Florence in the 1420s-1450s (see for example 85.DE.56 and 84.DE.98 from the Getty; an apothecary jar from the Met; these jars from the Louvre, including vessels from the workshop of Giunta di Tugio from around 1430 and 1431, and other examples from Florence and Tuscany around 1430 here, here, here, here, and here); and yet another Giunta di Tugio apothecary jar with a fish; are good extant examples of a style of blue and white maiolica which appear on pitchers in paintings such as Annunciation by Robert Campin, 1420s (see detail); The Mérode Altarpiece by Robert Campin, 1427 (see detail); and The Death of the Virgin by Hans Multscher, 1437 (see detail).
+• Oakleaf-ornamented drug jars made in Florence in the 1420s-1450s (see for example 85.DE.56 and 84.DE.98 from the Getty; an apothecary jar from the Met; these jars from the Louvre, including vessels from the workshop of Giunta di Tugio from around 1430 and 1431, and other examples from Florence and Tuscany around 1430 here, here, here, here, and here); and yet another Giunta di Tugio apothecary jar with a fish; are good extant examples of a style of blue and white maiolica which appear on pitchers in paintings such as Annunciation by Robert Campin, 1420s (see detail); The Mérode Altarpiece by Robert Campin, 1427 (see detail); and The Death of the Virgin by Hans Multscher, 1437 (see detail).
+This style of maiolica is covered in further detail on the Zaffera a Rilievo linkspage.

 All tableware (except for eating knives) seems to be either pewter or silver.
 All meals are served on white tablecloths with no discernable pattern in the weave.
 Notice that the middle classes and families tend to eat from a single platter, and have a low saltcellar, but upper-class scenes show fancier footed saltcellars and sometimes small trenchers at each place of the table.

-25v: Two aristocrats at a table.
+25v: The marchioness of Monferrato and the king of France at a table.
 Both have trenchers; other items on the table include two round platters, small hemispherical bowls, an eating knife, and two small vessels that maybe spice-boxes or saltcellars.
 The dishes here are gold-colored, in contrast with the silver color used to depict tableware in other illustrations.

-120: A large platter of pears is served at the center of the table, from which the four figures seem to be serving themselves.
+120r: A large platter of pears is served at the center of the table, from which the four figures (including Tedaldo, his lady, and her husband) seem to be serving themselves.
 While the table is partially blocked by the figures in the foreground, one can see a footed saltcellar, a lady holding a beaker, and another lady with a small square trencher.
 (I think the golden item on the right side of the table may be a spice-box of some sort.)

 215v: The color of the tableware is brown in this illustration (perhaps intending to show that their tableware is made of wood or redware).
 There is a beaker, a flagon, two platters or bowls, two eating knives, and a pair of (copper?) candlesticks.